lecho/hellocharts-android/README.md

 ##Screens and Demos

-Code of a demo application is in hellocharts-samples directory.
+Code of a demo application is in `hellocharts-samples` directory.
-The demo app is also ready for download on the [Google Play](https://play.google.com/store/apps/details?id=lecho.lib.hellocharts.samples).
+The demo app is also ready for download on [Google Play](https://play.google.com/store/apps/details?id=lecho.lib.hellocharts.samples).
 Short video is available on [YouTube](https://www.youtube.com/watch?v=xbSBjyjH2SY).

 ![](screens/scr-line1.png)